paul-dont/mapty-web-app/README.md

 # Mapty web API project

-This is a solution to the [Mapty web API project froms Jona's Schmedtmann JavaScript course](
+This is a solution to the Mapty web API project from Jona's Schmedtmann JavaScript course

 ## Table of contents